jack-kerouac/betterplace_apidocs/sections/client_project_tag_projects_list.md

   </tr>
   <tr>
     <th>profile_picture.large_attention_deprecated</th>
-    <td>Large size – ATTENTION, this feature is DEPRICATED and will be removed at the end of may 2013.
+    <td>Large size – ATTENTION, this feature is DEPRECATED and will be removed at the end of may 2013.
 Please use the orginal format.
 Read the project pictures-documentation at "custom image sizes" for other solutions"</td>
   </tr>
   <tr>
     <th>profile_picture.profile_attention_deprecated</th>
-    <td>Medium size – ATTENTION, this feature is DEPRICATED.
+    <td>Medium size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
   </tr>
   <tr>
     <th>profile_picture.thumb_attention_deprecated</th>
-    <td>Thumbnail size – ATTENTION, this feature is DEPRICATED.
+    <td>Thumbnail size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
   </tr>
   <tr>
     <th>carrier.self</th>